Back to Basics: Why Sleep is the Clean-Up Crew for Your Brain

 - Immune System: During sleep our immune system regenerates, allowing our bodies and brains to heal.
 Strong immunity helps us fight viral exposure, and if sick, reduces severity and accelerates recovery.

 - Metabolic Health: When sleep deprived, our primal evolutionary brain yells “I must be starving, I need food now!”
 Inadequate or poor sleep increases levels of ghrelin (the hunger hormone,) decreases leptin (the hormone which tells us when we’re full) and sends cortisol (the stress hormone) up, which over time increases blood sugar and insulin.
-This faulty signaling drives food cravings – if you’re home-officing in the kitchen – watch out!
+This faulty signaling drives food cravings – so if you’re home-officing in the kitchen – watch out!

 - Cognitive Efficiency: While we sleep, the hippocampus, a key brain center for learning and memory, operates like a file transfer mechanism – integrating, organizing and consolidating information from the day.
 It is also the first area of brain function to show strain after a rough night.
 Sleep also synchronizes our “connectome,” the neural wiring that integrates our left and right hemispheres with our higher and lower brain centers, fostering cognitive malleability, reflection, creativity and deep learning.